Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Rank-adaptive sweep-based SI-DSA via mild space augmentation

+\review{From an implementation perspective, a key advantage of our formulation is that it preserves the standard one-angle transport sweep.
+Let $s$ denote the number of spatial DOFs per element.
+For each sampled angular direction, our method retains the original $s\times s$ local system arising from the DG discretization, allowing the reuse of existing optimized one-angle transport sweep implementations without modification.
+The additional low-rank operations enter through angle sampling, physical-space projections and basis augmentation.
+This advantage is also shared by the $S_N$-like DLR method in \cite{haut2026efficient}.
+In contrast, the method in \cite{peng2023sweep} performs projections in the angular space, requiring the transport sweep to solve a modified $rs\times rs$ local system in each element and thereby requiring intrusive modifications to transport sweep implementations.}

+\review{In summary, the DEIM-based approach in \cite{haut2026efficient} is designed for implicit time marching and exploits previous-time-step angular basis to sample angles outside SI--DSA, enabling the direct reuse of existing SI--DSA code straightforward.
+In contrast, our approach is tailored to steady-state problems and achieves efficient rank adaptivity by integrating angular sampling and low-rank operations into SI.
+These two methods are complementary and can be naturally combined in implicit time marching: the DEIM-based approach can provide high-quality initial angular samples, while our method can efficiently adapt the solution rank during SI if necessary.
+This combination may be attractive when large time steps reduce the predictive quality of the previous-time-step basis.}

-To further place our work in the broader context of efficient rank adaptation, we note that aggressive basis augmentation was also mitigated in \cite{hu2022adaptive} and later integrated into spatial domain decomposition in \cite{brunner2026domain}.
-In that approach, a small number of random orthogonal basis vectors, determined by the rank of the boundary conditions, are added at the beginning of each time step.
-In contrast, our method targets iterative solvers and enriches the basis through error-indicated sampling rather than totally random padding.
+To further place our work in the broader context of efficient rank adaptation, we note that aggressive augmentation was also mitigated in \cite{hu2022adaptive} and later integrated into spatial domain decomposition in \cite{brunner2026domain}.
+In that approach, the basis is enriched at the beginning of each time step with random orthogonal vectors whose number equals to the rank of the boundary conditions.
+In contrast, our method targets iterative solvers and enriches the basis through error-indicated sampling rather than random padding.